fewangsit/vue-developer-docs/style-guide/code-consistency-guidelines.md

 ### Creating Reactive Variables

-When working with reactivity in Vue with TypeScript, it’s important to follow best practices to ensure clarity, maintainability, and performance.
+When working with reactivity in Vue with TypeScript, it's important to follow best practices to ensure clarity, maintainability, and performance.

 Below are general rules for creating reactive variables: